FAIMS/Perachora-2020/README.md

 <p align="left">
   <img src="https://github.com/FAIMS/Perachora-2020/blob/master/screenshots/PPAP20200125_Acropolis_Petra.jpg" alt="Petra Hermankova in the field using the FAIMS module to record an underground water cistern on the top the Perachora Acropolis, January 2020"/>
-  <figcaption>Petra Hermankova in the field using the FAIMS module to record an underground water cistern on the top the Perachora Acropolis, January 2020</figcaption>
+  <figcaption>Petra Hermankova in the field using the FAIMS module to record an underground water cistern on the top the Perachora Acropolis, January 2020.
+Photo credit: Dean McMah.</figcaption>
 </p>